Isolation and sequencing of cDNAs for proteins with multiple domains of Gly-Xaa-Yaa repeats identify a distinct family of collagenous proteins

 Digital Object Identifier (DOI)

 Oh, Suk Paul; Kamagata, Yusuke; Muragaki, Yasuteru; Timmons, Sheila; Ooshima, Akira; and Olsen, Bjorn R., "Isolation and sequencing of cDNAs for proteins with multiple domains of Gly-Xaa-Yaa repeats identify a distinct family of collagenous proteins" (1994).
-Neurobiology.
+Translational Neuroscience.
 722.